-If you’re tired of climbing up a ladder to scoop leaves out of your gutters several times a year, it might be time to invest in gutter guards.
+If you're tired of climbing up a ladder to clean out your gutters several times a year, it's time to invest in gutter guards.
 We spent hours researching the best gutter guards available online, evaluating price, effectiveness, and ease of installation and maintenance.

 Best Overall: Gutterglove Stainless Steel Micro-Mesh Gutter Guard, 10-pack